Tanish-Ranjan/TPL-VSC-Extension/README.md

 1. Open a `.tpl` file in VS Code.
 2. Configure the TPL interpreter path in your VS Code settings (search for "tpl.interpreterPath").
 You can also use the "Select TPL Interpreter" command (Ctrl+Shift+P and type "tpl.selectInterpreter") from the command palette.
-3. Select "Run Without Debugging" from "Run" menu in the VS Code (or use the keyboard shortcut, Ctrl+F5 by default).
+3. Click "Run TPL File" from title menu in the top right side of VS Code.
 The extension will execute the script using the configured interpreter.

 ### Using Code Snippets